 Please now refer to Part II of this series (releasing mid-December 2016): ‘Operation Fascia Freedom.’
 Also, be sure to presell Black’s debut book, The Cellulite Myth: It’s Not Fat; It’s Fascia, which officially releases February 2017.

-Also, for a more detailed account of Black’s compelling personal journey, as well as exclusive insights and tips not included within this series, check out my feature of her in the Winter Issue of Mirabella Magazine, now available for purchase.
+Also, for a more detailed account of Black’s compelling personal journey, as well as exclusive insights and tips not included within this series, check out my feature of her in the Winter Issue of Mirabella Magazine.